The RMS Titanic was a behemoth of machinery. A technological marvel for its time.

 And yes, the film succeeded on other fronts that didn’t involve the visual spectacle.
 It was also emotionally-powerful cinema that will stand the test of time.

 Thank you so much reading, everyone!
-Follow this Blog through Email or WordPress for updates! 😀
+Follow this Blog through Email for updates! 😀